xpack-dev-tools/qemu-arm-xpack/README.md

 and provides the platform specific binaries for the [xPack QEMU Arm](https://xpack.github.io/qemu-arm/).

-This distribution is based on an older release of the official [QEMU](https://www.qemu.org).
+This distribution is based on an current release of the official [QEMU](https://www.qemu.org).

+For compatibility reasons, it also provides the `qemu-system-gnuarmeclipse`, which reached end-of-life.

 The binaries can be installed automatically as **binary xPacks** or manually as **portable archives**.

 ## Release schedule

-This distribution is several versions behind the official QEMU.
+This distribution plans to follow the official QEMU major releases, possibly with intermediate releases if necessary.

+For `qemu-system-gnuarmeclipse`,
-There are no planned releases, only bug fixes and enhancements.
+which reached end-of-life, there are no planned releases.

 ## User info